Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 15. Enjoy an afternoon of tasting on the Berkeley Wine Block!

 The most unexpected and the best thing we did in Berkeley was visit its up-and-coming wine block.
 Old warehouses and industrialized buildings have been turned into wine cellars and urban bars with open seating pouring out of them.
 We had an incredible time lounging outside of Vinca Minor, Hammerling Wines, and Maitre de Chai, tasting some of the best wines we’ve had the privilege to try in California.
+A truly memorable stop while exploring good wine and good food in Berkeley.

 16. Hearty French Breakfast at La Note

 A visit to Berkeley is not complete without a visit to La Note for breakfast.
 This popular restaurant and cafe is a quintessential staple to Berkeley culture.
 It’s cozy, chic, laid back, and everything that Berkeley citizens consider “home”.
 From French classics like Croque Monsieur to delectable and cheese-y omelets, this cafe will fill your hearts and your stomachs!
+No wonder it’s one of the top-rated Berkeley restaurants.

 17. Dinner at Fish & Bird